laufers/setups/README.md

 From the bash_profile, I then source the bash_alias and bash_function files.

-I execute the setup_env.sh script to download and install the git_prompt and git_complete program (which I believe are now included in current versions of git2.x).
+I execute the setup_env.sh script to download and install the git_prompt and git_complete program and most recently bash-git (which I believe are now included in current versions of git2.x).
 I like having tab complete with git and also seeing what branch I may be working with as part of my prompt.